spinel-coop/rv/README.md

 "arr vee", the names of the two letters, spelled out.

+## Contributing

+Install dependencies on macOS or Ubuntu with `bin/setup`.
+Make changes, and then run the development binary with `bin/rv`, or install the development binary to your system with `bin/install`.

+When you're done, make sure to run the tests with `bin/test`, and the linter with `bin/lint`.
+Then, send us a pull request!
+We love pull requests.

 ## Acknowledgements

 `rv` is (as you might guess from the name) heavily inspired by [`uv`](https://github.com/astral-sh/uv).